 Proposed Solution

 The hosted solution approach has been selected by Digicel.
 Brandpath will build and develop the hosted page on FAC using the design/look and feel of the current digicel Bermuda website.
 Once the customer has completed the personal details page they will be redirect to the payment pages hosted on FAC’s systems and complete all of the necessary payment steps whilst on the FAC website.
 Once the payment steps have been completed FAC will redirect back into the Digicel shop, providing a response code in the URL.
 If the payment has been successful the confirmation page will be displayed and details of the transaction will be submitted to Digicel via the Order SFTP files.
 If it has failed we will display a page with the error message.

+The diagram below details the overall payment flow and transition from the digicel Bermuda shop onto the FAC hosted payment pages.

 Proposed Schedule